gpertea/gffread/README.md

 # gffread
-GFF/GTF parsing utility providing format conversions, region filtering, FASTA sequence extraction and more.
+GFF/GTF utility providing format conversions, filtering, FASTA sequence extraction and more.

 Use gffread -h to check the usage options.

+# INSTALL
-Compiling this program from source requires the [GCLib](../../../gclib) code library.
-Building the program can be done like this:
+Build this program from source requires the [GCLib](../../../gclib) code library.

 ```
   cd /some/build/dir